Philippines drops charges against high-profile suspects in drugs trade

 He was killed three months later, in what police said was a shootout at a prison where he was detained.
 Activists and the opposition say the circumstances of his death were highly suspicious.

-Since Duterte took office in June 2016, 4,021 people have been killed in what police call legitimate operations against “drug personalities” they say ended in shootouts.
+Since Duterte took office in June 2016, 4,021 people have been killed in what police call legitimate operations against“drug personalities” they say ended in shootouts.
 Police have blamed vigilantes for about 2,300 other drug-related homicides.

 Reporting by Neil Jerome Morales; Editing by Martin Petty and Clarence Fernandez